 Don’t forget you can paint the arch with a torch or even your smartphone.

-7 Tips For Visiting Delicate Arch At Sunset
+7 Tips For Visiting Arches National Park At Sunset

 Tip #1 – Don’t forget your torch.
 In fact, take two and a head torch!
 Even if you don’t stay for astrophotography, you can still use torches on the descent immediately after sunset.